nord342/folder-snapshot/README.md

 A simple command-line tool that scans any folder and generates a **complete file tree overview** — with file sizes, file types, and folder summaries — exported as both a plain-text file and a CSV you can open in Google Sheets or Excel.

-Works with any files: videos, PDFs, Word documents, spreadsheets, images, ZIPs, audio files, and more.
+Works with any files: videos, images, PDFs, Word documents, pictures, spreadsheets, images, ZIPs, audio files, and more.

 ---